Cash In: EBITDA?

 by Tom Crouser

-Spend any time researching business transactions and you will quickly run across the phrase, “EBITDA.”
+Spend any time researching business transactions and you will quickly run across the phrase, “EBITDA,” or “EBITA.”
 Well, what is it?
 EBITDA is “Earnings before Interest, Taxes, Depreciation and Amortization.”
 What’s so special about that?

-Theory is if you look at a business’ earnings and EXCLUDE these items, you may more accurate compare one business’s core earnings versus another.
+Theory is if you look at a business’ earnings and EXCLUDE these items, you may more accurately compare one business’s core earnings versus another.

 Consider two companies ingeniously named Company A and Company B.

-EBITDAInterest: Owners of Company A were flush and purchased their business for all cash.
+Interest: Owners of Company A were flush and purchased their business for all cash.
 Company B owners weren’t.
-Instead they got a sizable bank loan.
+Instead, they received a sizable bank loan.
 Today, Company B’s earnings are less than Company A because they pay interest expense and Company A does not.
 In order to compare “core” earnings between the two companies, income taxes are thus disregarded.
 And by that we mean they are added BACK to net income.

 Amortization: the difference between depreciation and amortization is that hard assets are depreciated (equipment, building, vehicles) while soft assets (franchise fees, goodwill, organizational costs) are amortized.
 Otherwise, the concept between the two is the same and therefore amortization is disregarded for the same reason depreciation is; because its treatment between two entities can cause core earnings to vary widely.
 So, amortization is also added back to net income.